 Going a step further, learn the crucial skill of empathy.
 Empathy builds connection and understanding.Symptom #2: You're not able to keep your emotions under control.

 It's easy to let our emotions get the better of us when we are feeling burned out.
-We might make snap judgments, are moody, make derogatory comments, or blow up at co-workers or even our boss.
+We might make snap judgments, be moody, make derogatory comments, or blow up at co-workers or even our boss.
 This creates more stress and causes increased anxiety.

 EQ Response: A good way to exercise more EQ in this situation is to learn how to express feelings in a productive and constructive manner.
-For instance, your boss informs you the spreadsheet you just submitted is not what they wanted and to redo it.
+For instance, your boss informs you that the spreadsheet you just submitted is not what they wanted and to redo it.
 A burnout response would be to snap at your boss or walk off the job because you are fed up.
-A productive and constructive response would be to ask your boss what exactly he or she would like different and what information they need for it to meet their expectations.Symptom #3: You avoid conflict and comply even when it's unhealthy for you.
+A productive and constructive response would be to ask your boss what exactly he or she would like differently and what information they need to meet their expectations.Symptom #3: You avoid conflict and comply even when it's unhealthy for you.

 This type of burnout response can cause all sorts of problems and affect our emotional well-being.
 You disagree with a co-worker or your boss, yet, rather than confront them with your concerns, you go along with whatever they want or avoid interactions altogether.

 EQ Response: It is much better to step back for a moment and take a look at the bigger picture.
-Avoidance of facing a problem can cost you.
+Avoidance when facing a problem can cost you.
 For instance, you agree and take on more work, work unrealistic hours, or miss time with your children.
 If this is the case, it's essential to speak up and object.
 It is perfectly acceptable to disagree as long as you work with the other person on reaching a mutually beneficial solution.